-- (3) An aquifer test including all necessary drawdown and pumping data as required by the District.
-The aquifer test must be designed and supervised by a licensed professional geologist or engineer with experience in such analysis; - (4) Water quality samples to be collected at the end of a 24-hour pump test.
-Any well must be pumped at 100% of its designed rate.
-The samples shall be submitted to a qualified laboratory for analysis of sodium, chloride and total dissolved solids; and - (5) A hydrogeologic analysis report considering the impact of the proposed withdrawal on current ground water users and a minimum twenty (20) year impact on the aquifer for potential future users shall be submitted by the Applicant.
-The report must be prepared by a licensed professional geologist or engineer with experience in such analysis.
+- (e) Class 4 Permit: - Applies to any proposed well in the Remaining Area designed to pump 250 gallons per minute or more, or pump 25 acre-feet to 500 acre-feet or more of water per year; - (A) The requirements for a Class 4 permit shall be as follows: - (1) A copy of the well log to determine geologic formations present; - (2) An accurate static water level measurement to estimate saturated thickness of the aquifer; - (3) An aquifer test including all necessary pumping, drawdown, and recoverypumping data as required by the District.
+The aquifer test shall be performed over a minimum 24-hour period, and must be designed and supervised by a licensed professional geologist or engineer with experience in such analysis; - (4) Water quality samples to be collected at the end of a 24-hour pump test.
+Any well must be pumped at 100% of its designed rate for the duration of the pump test.
+The samples shall be submitted to a qualified laboratory for analysis of sodium, chloride and total dissolved solids; and - (5) A hydrogeologic analysis report considering the impact of the proposed withdrawal on current groundwater users and a minimum twenty (20) year impact on the aquifer for potential future users shall be submitted by the Applicant.
+The report must be prepared by a licensed professional geologist or engineer with experience in such analysis. - (f) Class 5 Permit: - (i) Applies to any proposed well located anywhere in the District designed and constructed to pump more 500 acre-feet of water per year. - (A) The requirements for a Class 5 permit shall be as follows and shall be included with the application: - (1) A copy of the well log to determine geologic formations present; - (2) An accurate static water level measurement to estimate saturated thickness of the aquifer; - (3) An aquifer test including all necessary pumping, drawdown, and recovery data as required by the District.
+The aquifer test shall be performed over a minimum 72-hour period, and must be designed and supervised by a licensed professional geologist or engineer with experience in such analysis;

-(d) Class 3 Permit:

-- Applies to any proposed well located in the Remaining Area designed and constructed to pump more than 20 gallons per minute and less than 250 gallons per minute and use less than 25 acre-feet of water per year, except a domestic well that pumps 50 gallons per minute or less is not required to obtain a permit; - (A) The requirements for a Class 3 permit shall be as follows: - (1) Water quality samples to be collected at the end of a 24-hour pump test.
-Any well must be pumped at 100% of its designed rate.
-The samples shall be submitted to a qualified laboratory for analysis of sodium, chloride and total dissolved solids.